DeepQuestAI/DeepStack-CameraUI/README.md

 ```

 ### Face Recognition
-The face recognition API goal's is to identify a face that has been previously register on Deepstack server, when it fails to recognize a face it portaits it as an **Unknown** face in the live stream.
+The face recognition API goal's is to identify faces by their name or id, as previously registered to DeepStack server, when it fails to recognize a face it defaults it to **Unknown** face in the live stream.
 To use this API, you need to enable the face API when starting DeepStack with docker through this command